farha-767/Brazilian_Ecommerce_data_analysis/README.md

 Strengthened my ability to translate real-world e-commerce challenges into structured SQL queries that deliver actionable insights and data-driven recommendations for customer retention, product strategy, and operational efficiency.

 ### E-commerce Domain Expertise:
-Gained comprehensive understanding of online retail metrics including customer lifetime value, payment behavior patterns, seasonal trends, and logistics performance analysis.
+Gained a comprehensive understanding of online retail metrics, including customer lifetime value, payment behavior patterns, seasonal trends, and logistics performance analysis.

 ### Analytical Problem-Solving:
 Enhanced my capability to solve complex business problems by breaking them down into data-driven questions and creating SQL solutions that provide clear, actionable answers for strategic decision-making.

 # Conclusion

 This Brazilian E-Commerce Data Analysis project successfully demonstrates the power of SQL in transforming raw business data into actionable strategic insights.
-Through comprehensive analysis of customer behavior, product performance, payment patterns, and operational efficiency, this project provides a complete framework for data-driven decision making in the competitive e-commerce landscape.
+Through comprehensive analysis of customer behavior, product performance, payment patterns, and operational efficiency, this project provides a complete framework for data-driven decision-making in the competitive e-commerce landscape.

 ### Key Business Impact